derekzacharias/cyberlab/README.md

 ### Configuring your switches
-The next thing that youneed to do is configure your switch.
-Use the following configuration for each link from the switch to the ESXI hosts.
+The next thing that you need to do is configure the switch.
+Use the following configuration for each link from the switch to the ESXI hosts if your using a Cisco switch.
+If you're not using Cisco switches, then figure out how to create trunk ports to your ESXi hosts.

 ```
 interface GigabitEthernet0/xx